 Teaching Assistant: Miss Burns

-Happy New Year Everyone!
-I hope you had a wonderful Christmas break and your ready for a jam-packed spring term.
+I hope you are ready for a jam-packed spring term!

 When Earth Roars!

 In term three, Year four will be introduced to our planet's structure and its dynamic system of natural forces through an examination of the natural hazards of earthquakes, tsunamis, floods, hurricanes and tornadoes, as well as volcanoes,

 They see how these natural events become disasters when they impact people, and how engineers help to make people safe from them.

 We will begin by learning about the structure of the Earth; then create clay models showing the Earth's layers, see a continental drift demonstration, and make fault models.

 Following on from this we will learn how earthquakes happen; we will investigate the integrity of structural designs using model seismographs.
 (Using toothpicks and mini-marshmallows, the class will create and test structures in a simulated earthquake on a tray of jelly).